 I will not reveal which parent I am…just don’t look at my kid’s hair… Though your eyes are strangely drawn to it because it’s green and crispy...

 A hair detox treatment deep cleanses and conditions the hair and scalp after the use of harsh chemicals over time.
 Most likely your kid’s hair is not suffering from the effects of color, perms or relaxers, but chlorine is harsh chemical that takes its toll on hair, so the same hair detox treatments can apply.

-There are a range of products available for chlorine hair detox.
+There is a range of products available for chlorine hair detox.
 You can spend quite a bit of money on shampoos and hair masks, but cheaper products exist as well.
 Just be careful about the chemicals.
 Inexpensive shampoos often used additional chemicals which could defeat the goals of the detoxifying kid’s hair.